Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 2. What tropical diseases are to be found in Zanzibar?

-The whole part of Zanzibar Island is prone to Malaria.
+The entire island of Zanzibar is prone to Malaria.

-Like other tropical areas in Africa, mosquitoes can be a problem during the hot season as visitors you should take care
+As in other tropical areas of Africa, mosquitoes can be a problem during the hot season, so visitors should take precautions.

 Some visitors prefer to bring anti-malaria ointments or take some malaria pills.